gooddata/gooddata-java/CONTRIBUTING.md

   * with non-trivial change must be **[associated with an issue](https://help.github.com/articles/closing-issues-via-commit-messages/)**
 * Add usage examples of new high level functionality to [documentation](https://github.com/gooddata/gooddata-java/wiki/Code-Examples).
+* Add License header to every single source file created (except file formats where it's not allowed) - see existing files for exact header text (set year to the current calendar year when the file is created).

 ### Reviewer
 Ensure pull request and issues are